Coordi777/Conditional-Diffusion-for-SAR-to-Optical-Image-Translation/README.md

 bash sample.sh
 ```

-You will find tanslate results in `OPENAI_LOGDIR`. 🌠
+You will find tanslate results in `sample_results`. 🌠

 ## Cite
 ```latex